 - Set aside to rise until doubled again.
 The dough should rise slightly over the edges of the bread pan.

-When setting your bread dough to rise, brush some oil on the bottom and sides of the dough before putting the dough into the bowl.
-This will help the dough to come out much more easily after it's risen.
+Oil the bowl: Before setting your dough to rise, brush a little oil on the bottom and sides of the bowl.
+This helps the dough come out easily once it’s risen, making the process much smoother.

-Cover the bowl with plastic wrap.
-It will prevent the dough from drying out and will create a nice a moist environment for the dough to rise in.
+Cover it up: Use plastic wrap (or a shower cap) to cover the bowl.
+This will keep the dough from drying out and create a nice, moist environment for it to rise properly.

 Quick Ways to Speed Up Dough Rising

 Want your dough to rise faster?
-Here are a couple of tricks to speed up the process:
+Here are a couple of my secret tricks to speed up the process ☺️.

-If you have an Instant Pot, you can use it to speed up the rise.
-Place the dough inside the inner chamber, set the Instant Pot to the yogurt setting, and watch the magic happen.
-The warm temperature (around 100°F) will create the perfect environment for your dough to rise in about half the time.
-It’s a safe and efficient way to get your dough ready faster without compromising the texture!
+- Try the Instant Pot for Faster Rising: If you have an Instant Pot, place the dough inside the inner chamber and set it to the yogurt setting.
+The warm temperature (around 100°F) creates the perfect environment for your dough to rise in about half the usual time.
+It’s a quick and efficient way to speed up the process.

 Cover the bowl and the bread pan with plastic wrap.
 You can also brush the top of the dough with oil for extra insurance.